Sher-Chowdhury/reaact-demo-app/111-multi-page-app/README.md

 - Client-Side-Rendered (CSR) only
 - Server-Side-Rendered (SSR) only
-- A combination of both, CSR and SSR
+- A combination of both, CSR and SSR - this gives the best of both worlds.

+CSR can be slow for rendering the first page.
+So you can set up the first to render using ssr (including doing the initial data fetch), this will allow loading the csr's bundle.js to load in the background in the meantime.
+Then CSR can take over from that point onwards, where necessary.